 Tracking your budget regularly could help you see measurable progress as you work toward financial goals.
 If you find that tracking your budget manually is monotonous, try another method that might work better for you.

 Technological advances have made it easier than ever to track expenses.
-One innovative option is a cash management account with SoFi Money®, which allows you to track your spending and saving in real-time.
+One innovative option is a SoFi Checking and Savings® account, which allows you to track your spending and saving in real-time.
 And the best part?
 Absolutely no spreadsheet is required.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member